fibo/flow-view/README.md

 so you can start using *flow-view* right now, edit and save your data flows in JSON format, and open them in the future with next *flow-view* versions.

+The [theme format](#theme) does not satisfy me and will probably be changed for inline style inside components.
+Do not rely on it.
+Try to use the default theme, if possible.
+By the way, it is a poor version of the mythic [vvvv](http://vvvv.org) *look&feel*.

 Version **2.x** will give access to many possibilities, like server side SVG rendering, nodes and links with custom shapes and behaviours, and all the goodies coming from the React world.

-From now on, *flow-view* is considered stable: only bug fixes will be published on npm.
+From now on, *flow-view* is considered stable: only bug fixes or important updated will be published on npm.

 ## Installation